codetaylor/dropt-1.12/docs/debugging.md

 Debug output will be saved to the log file in the instance's root folder: `[instance]/dropt.log`.

+!!!
+Note
-Note: Be careful how many rules you enable debug for; enable too many and your log file will explode.
+    Be careful how many rules you enable debug for; enable too many and your log file will explode.

 Enabling the debug output for the rule from Example #1, the debug output looks like this: